 Go to any tribe of people in the far reaches of the undeveloped world and observe that they eat whole natural foods all day every day.
 Now offer them sugar.
 I’ll bet you a box of donuts they will love this new food called sugar and take to it wildly.
 Anyone offered refined sugar or processed foods that are chemically engineered to stimulate the brains pleasure centers will agree that those things are tasty.
 So now if little Johnny is offered “kid food” which is code for sugar and processed crap, it’s no wonder that he will take to it immediately and refuse to eat whole natural foods.

 We are doing this to ourselves.
 He give our kids crack cocaine in the form of sugar and when they go nuts and demand more crack we simple step back and say, “Gee, I cant get him to eat vegetables”.
 Johnny is 4 years old and he will eat whatever we provide.
 Unless Johnny has a car and a bank account then we are still in charge.
-And if you think this dynamic will get easier when he is 14 years old then you truly are on crack.

 As a parent it is my job to teach my son right from wrong, teach him how to survive in this world and teach him how to stay away from dangerous situations.
 If I can’t effectively teach him to eat proper food then I have not done my job as a parent to help him avoid dangerous situations like high blood pressure, diabetes, heart disease and cancer.
 Vegetables prevent high blood pressure, diabetes, heart disease and cancer.
 Sugar causes high blood pressure, diabetes, heart disease and cancer.
 I love my son and don't want him to struggle with these preventable issues.